What is the phone number for the Garbage company?

 For any reported structure fire, there are numerous pieces of equipment

 that respond.
 If fire equipment on the scene does not need additional

-help, they will cancel the response of other equipment and the other
+help, they will cancel the response for other equipment and the fire

-trucks en-route will turn off lights and return to the station.
+trucks en-route will turn off their lights and return to the station.

 What are the flashing white lights on top of traffic lights when